codeigniter4/CodeIgniter4/user_guide_src/source/libraries/response.rst

 Built into the HTTP specification are tools help the client (often the web browser) cache the results.
-Used correctly, this can lend a huge performance boost to your application because it will tell the client that they don't need to contact the server at all since nothing has changed.
+Used correctly, this can lend a huge performance boost to your application because it will tell the client that they don't need to contact the getServer at all since nothing has changed.
 And you can't get faster than that.

 This are handled through the ``Cache-Control`` and ``ETag`` headers.
 This guide is not the proper place for a thorough introduction to all of the cache headers power, but you can get a good understanding over at